rdaly525/coreir/src/cpp_api.md

 Wirebundle: A group of wires (represented by a Type) which resides within a Module
-Interface: a WireBundle representing the interface to the module from the *inside* perspective of the Module.
+Interface: a Wireable representing the interface to the module from the *inside* perspective of the Module.
 The Interface Type is equal to the flip of the Module type.
-Instance: a WireBundle representing the instantiation of a module within a module.
+Instance: a Wireable representing the instantiation of a module within a module.
-Select: a WireBundle which is the record selected subgroup of wires from a WireBundle.
+Select: a Wireable which is the record selected subgroup of wires from a Wireable.
-Index: a WireBundle which is the array indexed subgroup of wires from a WireBundle

-  WireBundle = Interface
+  Wireable =  Interface
              | Instance
              | Select
-             | Index

 Module creation